RetroColossus/RetroColossus/README.md

 - 👋 Hi, My name is Dan Thomas
-- 👀 I’m interested in becoming JavaScript Engineer
+- 👀 I’m interested in becoming a JavaScript Engineer
 - 🌱 I’m currently learning Full Stack Web Development
 - 💞️ I’m looking to collaborate on anything that will help me reach my goal
 - 📫 How to reach me daniel.thomas215@hotmail.com